MrJuliuss/syntara/docs/custom.md

 ## Lists

-Possibility to change number of item perge page in lists (users/groups/permissions) Change the ```item-perge-page``` value in the main config file : ```app/config/packages/mrjuliuss/syntara/config.php```
+Possibility to change number of items per page in lists (users/groups/permissions) Change the ```item-perge-page``` value in the main config file : ```app/config/packages/mrjuliuss/syntara/config.php```